-German Brotchen or Broetchen in German are the best worldwide.
-Everyone who visited Germany knows that these rolls are the best.
-They are part of every good German breakfast and they need to be fresh.
-A fresh Brotchen is slightly crunchy and never soft.
-How to keep Brotchen?
+German Brotchen or Brötchen (Semmeln) in German are without exaggerating the best!
+Everyone who has visited Germany knows that these rolls are super delicious.
+They are part of every good German breakfast and, of course, they need to be fresh.
+A fresh Broetchen is slightly crunchy and never soft.
+How to keep Brötchen fresh?

-You would never keep them in plastic bags.
-Use a wooden box or paper bags to keep them.
+You would not keep them in plastic bags.
+We recommend to use a wooden box or paper bags.
 In Germany there are special bread boxes or pots made out of ceramic or wood where you would keep your bread.
-These pots prevent that the bread gets stale fast and it won't dry out or get soft as in plastic containers.
+These pots prevent that the bread gets stale fast and it won’t dry out, or get soft like it does in plastic containers.

 150 g wheat flour (1050) – US High Gluten Flour

 135 ml warm water

 10 g fresh yeast or 1 pk dry yeast

 350 g wheat flour (550) – US All Purpose Flour